elasticpath/react-pwa-reference-storefront/src/components/src/PurchaseDetails/README.md

 #### Description

-Displays purchase details given purchase data.
+Displays details about a specified purchase, including a purchase summary, addresses, and price.

 #### Usage